 One of the key requirements to grow businesses in the area is to improve broadband connections in many areas.
 With many businesses being in rural areas they have difficulty operating digitally and make best use of shared information and booking services.
-If the Tourism Zone is to develop a shared website and booking facility this issue will need to be addressed.
+Providing digital information and online bookability has become the norm with visitors and has seen further growth through lockdown, so this issue will need to be addressed.